alfredsaveron/AtaturkQuoteBot/README.md

 Also, update the photo_url variable with the actual URL of the Mustafa Kemal Atatürk photo you want to share.
 This code uses the ```praw library``` to interact with the **Reddit API** and the time module to implement the cooldown period.
 Before running the script, make sure you have praw installed (```pip install praw```).

-> **Warning** Remember to use the bot responsibly and follow Reddit's API usage guidelines and terms of service.
+> **Warning** Remember to use the bot responsibly and respect the Reddit API usage guidelines and the rules of the subreddit you're targeting.

 # JS